wave-rider/LearningUnity/README.md

 # 7.1.2024
+Fixing the normals after the bridge edge loops.

+Mesh->Normals->Flip

 The Book is finished based on the tutorial, but the import into Unity is failed.
 I can't see the textures.

-Looking at the next video:
+Looking at the next video while waiting for the answer:
-The Basics of Designing 3D Art with Blender and Unity
+The Basics of Designing 3D Art with Blender and Unity(O'Reilly)

 A new shortcut: Shift-A to add a new object in the object mode.